ldaveyl/LucasDaveyCV2019/README.md

-Minimalistic one-page Latex template for a CV
+One-page Latex template for a CV